 Allow me to share with you my story.

 One fine day after numerous sessions of diplomatic talks and negotiations for months.
-I and my friends decided for a trip to GOA…….Again!!!!!!!!
+I and my friends decided on a trip to GOA…….Again!!!!!!!!

-We had been to north goa several times so this time we decided to explore the east Goa.
-According to the treaty of “Trip to goa” which was finalised, I booked a resort named “The Jungle Book” which is near Dudhsagar waterfall.
+We had been to north Goa several times so this time we decided to explore east Goa.
+According to the treaty of “Trip to Goa” which was finalized, I booked a resort named “The Jungle Book” which is near Dudhsagar waterfall.
 I loved this beautiful place because of the cottages, waterfall, plenty of trees and elephants.
-It is deeply rooted and connected to nature which I prefer most of the times.
-My one group of friends were reaching Jungle book at 8:30 PM from Mumbai.
+It is deeply rooted and connected to nature which I prefer most of the time.
+My one group of friends was reaching Jungle Book at 8:30 PM from Mumbai.
 I and my friend Leona reached south goa at 7 AM.
-From South goa to Jungle book resort it usually takes 1 hour by road.
+From South Goa to Jungle Book resort it usually takes 1 hour by road.
 But that day we didn’t know what was waiting for us on this journey.
 We decided to explore south goa and then leave to the resort around 7 PM.
 First things first, we needed a bike to roam around.
 We found a rental shop.
-It was a peak season of tourist and 2 wheelers were not available but finally, we had one option.
-There was one old black Dio available, it was in a fairly good condition.
+It was a peak season of tourists and 2 wheelers were not available but finally, we had one option.
+There was one old black Dio available, it was in fairly good condition.
 Good enough to travel locally.
 Leona was not at all interested to rent it out, I made her understand we don’t have an option and it won’t be that bad too.
 She reluctantly agreed.
 We were crisscrossing around the Benaulim beach.
-I realised there was one problem in the vehicle if I stop, sometimes it would turn OFF and take 5 minutes to turn ON, I chose to ignore it which I shouldn’t have.
-We travelled quite a few places and Around 5 PM we went to a beachside facing restaurant in Benaulim beach and I ordered yummy double cheese stuffed mushroom.
-It felt soooo yummy in my tummy reminded me of my mummy.
+I realized there was one problem in the vehicle if I stop, sometimes it would turn OFF and take 5 minutes to turn ON, I chose to ignore it which I shouldn’t have.
+We traveled quite a few places and Around 5 PM we went to a beachside facing restaurant in Benaulim Beach and I ordered yummy double cheese stuffed mushroom.
+It felt soooo yummy in my tummy and reminded me of my mummy.
 I can still feel that cheesy taste.
 As I was looking at the beach I was thinking Goa has this very different vibe.
-Mild music and tourist were chit chatting in the background.
-Leona was busy clicking photos of food, of tourist and the sunset.
+Mild music and tourist were chit-chatting in the background.
+Leona was busy clicking photos of food, tourists, and the sunset.
 Her phone’s battery was draining as the sun was setting.
 After the sunset, we decided to leave the resort.
-I did the most obvious thing which travellers do……. open the google maps.
+I did the most obvious thing which travelers do……. open google maps.
 My phone had 15% charge left so I asked Leona to switch on the maps on her phone.
 But it was too late, due to excessive photography her phone was dead.
-As we were travelling towards jungle book, after 5 minutes the vehicle started stuttering and the headlight turned off.
+As we were traveling towards jungle book, after 5 minutes the vehicle started stuttering and the headlight turned off.
 Leona was already mumbling and grumbling, “I told you not to take this vehicle”.
 But I was not much worried because street lights were ON and people were moving around.

 What could go wrong??
 I wish I knew it back then.

-As we were travelling, after 10KM the terrain started to change, the roads were getting narrower, no street lights and no sign of light anywhere.
-Our headlight was not working, I switched ON the indicators.
+As we were traveling, after 10KM the terrain started to change, the roads were getting narrower, no street lights and no sign of light anywhere.
+Our headlight was not working, so I switched ON the indicators.

 Have you ever tried riding at night with INDICATORS???

 As I slowed down the vehicle speed from 60 to 30 I had to make a decision right or left.
-I asked for her the phone I slowed down the vehicle to 20 I didn’t want to stop the vehicle.
+I asked for her phone I slowed down the vehicle to 20 I didn’t want to stop the vehicle.
 In split seconds I had to make a decision.
-I closed my eyes and took the left turn with a hope that it would be right.
-At this point, my phone had 8% charge and no network coverage.
-Google Map was loaded in the app, all we needed was GPS to be connected.
-As we were moving ahead, it was the end of tar road and the beginning of the bumpy muddy road.
-No houses around us, it was pitch dark, we could hear owls hooting and crickets cricketing.
+I closed my eyes and took the left turn with the hope that it would be right.
+At this point, my phone had an 8% charge and no network coverage.
+Google Maps was loaded in the app, all we needed was GPS to be connected.
+As we were moving ahead, it was the end of the tar road and the beginning of the bumpy muddy road.
+No houses around us, it was pitch dark, and we could hear owls hooting and crickets cricketing.
 Suddenly out of nowhere something passed in front of us, I hit the brake as hard as I can.
-I can never forget the screeching sound of tyres on that scary night.
+I can never forget the screeching sound of tires on that scary night.
 Luckily we didn’t fall.

-I asked “LEONA are you fine”.
-Pointing towards a tree Leona started screaming just like those passengers who were screaming before Titanic sank.
+I asked, “LEONA are you fine”.
+Pointing towards a tree Leona started screaming just like those passengers who were screaming before the Titanic sank.
 My heart was pounding.
-I realised I took a wrong turn.
+I realized I took a wrong turn.
 I hoped it was not too late.

 Have you also taken the wrong turn in your life??

-What did you do when you realised it??
+What did you do when you realized it??